An in-depth report on the causes, diagnosis, treatment, and prevention of breast cancer.

-Stage III (Locally Advanced): In stage III, the cancer may have spread lymph nodes within the breast or under the arm.
+In stage III, the cancer may have spread to lymph nodes within the breast or under the arm.
 It may have also spread to tissues near the breast, including the skin or chest wall.

 Stage III treatment options may include:

-Stage IV (Advanced Cancer): In stage IV, the cancer has spread (metastasized) from the breast to other parts of the body.
-In 75% of cases, the cancer has spread to the bone.
+In stage IV, the cancer has spread (metastasized) from the breast and lymph nodes to other parts of the body.
+The most common metastasis sites are the bone, lung, and liver.
 The goals of treatment for stage IV cancer are to stabilize the disease and slow its progression, as well as to reduce pain and discomfort.